In short video's, we present the work in progress. The work will be accessible as much as possible.

 'The following phase of the conservation work consists of the renewal of the paint layer.
 With the current knowledge of durable paint systems, it is possible to apply a more solid layer on top of the work.
 It is important to preserve the original intention of the artist. '

 The work is currently covered by a protecting tent and therefore not on view.
+The entire conservation work must be completed by spring 2020.

 Cooperation with Fondation Dubuffet